-All English Language Learners will improve their acquisition of the English language as evidenced by an increase of one level on the ELPAC exam or being reclassified.
+All English Language Learners will improve their acquisition of the English language as evidenced by an increase of one (or more) ELPI level on the ELPAC exam or being reclassified.

 Focused growth model for student achievement in the sub-category of English Language Development.